irimia/tbw/README.md

 - Improvements in the installation process.
 - Some code beautifier/formatter here and there.
 - `SENTRY_DSN` for remote debugging via Sentry.io
-- Telemetry - tracking script usage (it counts installations, block processing and payments)
+- Telemetry - tracks script usage (it counts installations, block processing and payments)  - **no personal or identifiable data are sent**

 ### 0.4
  - Added exchange / swap functionality (for ark network only)